 - Info-Service (course movements, goods status, etc.)

 - Watching dogs

 What is a SPAM

-SPAM is an unsolicited and harassing message that is most often sent in bulk for the purpose of bidding, branding or opinion promotion, and also for fraud, virus spread, SPAM can take the form of emails, posts in discussion forums, online comments, etc.
+SPAM is an unsolicited and harassing message that is most often sent in bulk for the purpose of bidding, branding or promotions, and also for frauds and virus spreads.
+SPAM can take the form of emails, posts in discussion forums, online comments, etc.